Cowboy Ian Tyson's Four Strong Winds

 (Ian Tyson and Photo: © Lee Gunderson / IanTyson.com)

 The National Cowboy Poetry Gathering in Elko, Nevada in February 2017 saw Ian Tyson on the agenda, and his most recent 2018 concert appearances were in British Columbia and Alberta.
-Unfortunately a scheduled concert in August 2018 was cancelled, and a note on his website IanTyson.com explains why:
+Unfortunately a scheduled concert in August 2018 was cancelled, and a note on his website IanTyson.com explained:

 “Ian has not been feeling well for a few weeks and has been admitted to the hospital for a procedure to ‘tune-up his heart’….In Ian’s words, “I’m having some heart problems and the doctors are looking after me.
 Thanks for everyone’s thoughts and see you soon.”

-We hope that cowboy poet, singer & songwriter Ian Tyson's four strong winds will blow him back our way someday soon.
+We hope that cowboy poet, singer & songwriter Ian Tyson’s four strong winds will blow his spirit and songs back our way someday soon.

 Note: This article was first published in 2016 with the title Celebrating Seniors – Ian Tyson Turns 83.
 It has been updated with new / additional content.